 Ariane Flight VA224

-Riding in Ariane 5’s upper position, Star One C4 is to be deployed first in the flight sequence at more than 28 minutes after liftoff.
-This telecommunications satellite for Brazil’s Embratel Star One will reinforce the operator’s direct-to-home services in Brazil, while expanding access to other Latin American countries and the mainland United States.
+Star One C4 features 48 Ku-band transponders and is to reinforce Embratel Star One’s direct-to-home services in Brazil, while expanding access to other Latin American countries and to the mainland United States.